aireuhl/i_e/timeline.md

   block: text-1
   headline: 'A linear, time-based representation of the catographic history of North
     America '
-  content: "<p>Using the arrows to navigate through the timeline, explore the evolution
+  content: "<p>In 1778, the Continental Congress signed the first treaty between the
-    of the visual and geographic representation of the North American land mass.
+    United States and an indigenous people, the Delaware Nation.
+Over the next </p><p>Using the arrows to navigate through the timeline, explore the evolution of the visual and geographic representation of the North American land mass.
 Maps are arranged by the year issued and treaties are arranged by the date signed.
-    Each map includes the original title, a physical description of the size of the original, and an attribution to the cartographer and engraver.  </p><p>All map images were originally obtained from the New York Public Library's digital collection and are believed to be in the Public Domain. </p>"
+Each map includes the original title, a physical description of the size of the original, and an attribution to the cartographer and engraver.</p><p>All map images were originally obtained from the New York Public Library's digital collection and are believed to be in the Public Domain.</p>"
 - template: detail-content
   block: text-1
   content: '<p>____________________________________________________________________</p><h5>This